lichifeng/MgxParser/README.md

 important information about this record.
 The other accepts a byte(uint8_t) array and parses the data.

-If input is a zip archive, MgxParser will try to extract first file in the archive and parse it as a record.
+If input is a zip archive, MgxParser will try to Extract2Files first file in the archive and parse it as a record.
 This function is intended to tackle compressed record files from old version of aocrec.com.